Murray’s big fourth quarter propels Nuggets past Lakers 108-103 for 2-0 lead in West finals

 The Nuggets improved to 41-8 at home, best in the NBA, including 8-0 in the playoffs.

 James and Reaves both scored 22 for Los Angeles.
-Anthony Davis scored 18 after pouring in 40 in the opener and Rui Hachimra scored 21 points off the bench.
+Davis scored 18 after pouring in 40 in the opener and Rui Hachimra scored 21 points off the bench.

 For much of the night, it appeared as though the Lakers would wrest home-court advantage from the Nuggets, who are the top seed for the first time in their history.
 The Lakers won the series openers at Memphis and Golden State to reach the conference championship.

 The outstanding defense Hachimura played on Jokic in the fourth quarter of the Lakers’ loss in Game 1 led many to believe coach Darvin Ham would start Hachimura to try to stymie the Nuggets’ star center from the start.
-But instead he came off the bench again.
+But instead he came off the bench again, scoring 17 first-half points but just four thereafter.

-And what a spark he provided, sinking all seven of his first-half shots for a game-high 17 points at the half.
-His 3-pointer and pull-up jumper sparked a 9-0 run to open the second quarter and put the Lakers in charge despite slow starts from James and Davis, each of whom were held to two points in the first quarter.

-James’ breakaway dunk made it 68-57 midway through the third quarter, but the Nuggets got back into it with a 10-0 run and took their first lead since the first quarter when Murray’s 3 made it 84-83.
+“Proud of our guys,” Ham said.
+“They bounced back.
+We addressed a lot of the things that we said we were going to try to do better.
+Still got to be better in transition D. But overall the energy was there, the effort was there, the urgency was there, we just caught a bad stretch.”

 TIP-INS